 Accidents at work can happen through negligence, inaccurate information, or through Acts of God.
 Regardless of what causes the accident, many employees (and potentially their legal beneficiaries in an untimely death) are entitled to reasonable money damages for lost wages, reimbursement of medical bills and the costs of surgical intervention, treatment, transport to the ER Emergency Room, (ambulance / Life Flight), etc.

 Unfortunately for grieving family members, there are some necessary “first steps” to preserve your legal claims.
 That may include providing clear legal notice of the loss, making a formal claim for death benefits, and otherwise preserving legal claims under the NC workers compensation laws.

 It is also extremely important to begin gathering evidence of the accident, including records of the injury, witness statements, and other documentation that might be used in a hearing on the claim.

 If you’re dealing with the aftermath of a workplace death, here’s what you Need to Know and What To Do After a Workplace Fatality in North Carolins:

 Check Your Eligibility

 Since your family member will no longer be able to contribute to your household income, death benefits are intended to help bridge that gap.
-Eligibility will vary between states but are typically reserved for spouses, children, and close relatives.
+Eligibility is normally reserved for spouses, children, and “legal beneficiaries.”